LK4D4/lk4d4.darth.io/content/posts/unpriv1.md

 Here you can see `syscall.CLONE_NEWUSER` flag in `SysProcAttr.Cloneflags`, which means just "pls, create new user namespace for this process", other namespace can be specified there too.
-Mappings fields talk for themselves.
+Mappings fields talk for themselves. `Size` means size of range of mapped IDs, so you can remap many IDs without specifying each.

 ## PID namespaces